 Between baby portrait sessions, both for newborns and older babies, Baby’s First Year Plan, maternity shoots and more… I’m waxing nostalgic today as I sort through the past year’s images.
 And I’m thankful to have documented so many photos of families as they grow.

-As the studio nears the end of its 15th year, I wanted to look back on my favourite sessions from 2019 to share the images with you – and of course, the stories behind them!
+As the Harlow studio nears the end of its 15th year, I wanted to look back on my favourite sessions from 2019 to share the images with you – and of course, the stories behind them!

-Anita and John look after their granddaughter a couple of times a week.
+Anita and John from Harlow look after their granddaughter a couple of times a week.